 Registered Psychologist (RPsych)

-Master’s or doctoral-level training.
-In Alberta, RPsych can be either.
+Master's or doctorate-level training.
 Regulated by the College of Alberta Psychologists (CAP).
 Can provide psychological assessment, diagnosis, and therapy.
-The title “psychologist” is protected in Alberta; only CAP-registered professionals can use it.
+The title "psychologist" is protected in Alberta — only CAP-registered professionals can use it.
 Browse psychologists in Calgary.

-Competency-based registration through ACTA.
-Many hold master’s degrees and also carry the Canadian Certified Counsellor (CCC) designation.
+Master's-level training.
+Regulated by the Canadian Counselling and Psychotherapy Association (CCPA).
 Provides counselling and psychotherapy.
-Can’t perform psychological assessments or formal diagnoses.
+Cannot perform psychological assessments or formal diagnoses.
 Browse counsellors in Calgary.

 Registered Social Worker (RSW)